14 Day Bali Itinerary

 Total: 14 days

-While I’m on the pronunciation kick, if you’re new to the Indonesia language try to remember that the H is silent in pairing with CH.
+While I’m on the pronunciation kick, if you’re new to the Indonesia language try to remember that C is pronounced CH.
 So Nusa Ceningan is pronounced “Nusa Cheningan.”
-On the contrary, if there is no H after a C, pretend there is one.
-When I verbalized my name Carlie, it was written down every time as “Charly.”
+The same is true for the opposite, CH is pronounced Ca. When I verbalized my name Carlie, it was written down every time as “Charly.”

 I refer to both Indonesian currency (rupiah) and the US dollar.
 Here is a converter for other forms of currency: